Cumberland Market

 Cumberland Market was a London market between Regent's Park and Euston railway station.
 It was built in the early 19th century and was London's hay and straw market for a hundred years until the late 1920s.
 An arm of the Regent's Canal was built to the market.
 The market was surrounded by modest housing, and in the early 20th century became an artistic community.
-The original houses were demolished during and after the Second World War and it is now a housing estate, known as Regent's Park Estate.
+The original houses were demolished during and after World War II and it is now a housing estate, known as Regent's Park Estate.

 Origins

 The land to the east of John Nash's Regent's Park development had originally been laid out as a service district with small houses for tradesmen and three large squares intended for the marketing of hay, vegetables and meat., Only Cumberland Market, the northernmost square survived as a commercial area.
 London's hay market relocated here from the Haymarket (near Piccadilly Circus) in 1830 although it was never to prove a great success, being described in 1878 as "never [having] been very largely attended".

 The Regent's Canal was developed as a means of delivering goods into the North of London.
 It linked the Grand Junction Canal's Paddington Arm with the River Thames at Limehouse.
 The Cumberland Arm was built as a spur off it and led between Nash's Park Village West and Park Village East to the Cumberland Basin which was lined by a collection of wharfs and warehouses.
 Hay and straw were brought in for sale at the Market and for the nearby Albany Street cavalry barracks.
 Barges, each capable of carrying thirty tons, would also arrive with heavy goods such as stone and lime for building; coal and timber for the neighbouring coach-building and furniture trade.
 Ice, too, was brought in for the ice-merchant, William Leftwich, who had an icehouse that was eighty-two feet deep and with a capacity of 1,500 tons under the Market.
 Vegetables and cattle were carried in as well, thus reducing the need for the latter to be driven into the city.

 Clarence Market, the next square to the south, was intended to be a centre for the distribution of fresh vegetables brought in from the market gardens of Middlesex.
 It was later cultivated as a nursery garden and became Clarence Gardens.
 The houses in Clarence and Cumberland Markets were modest and the work of speculative builders who put up "run-of-the-mill products without the slightest obligation to make architecture."
 The southernmost square began as York Market but it never found use as a trading place and the name was later changed to Munster Square.
 Although its houses were tiny, with a single window on each of their three storeys, they were well-designed and perfectly proportioned.